ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/overview.md

 The field of metagenomics is to study the composition of the microbial communities.
 There are two approaches available in this field:

 * Amplicon sequencing.
 It only sequences rRNA related genomic materials, such as the most popular 16S target sequencing, and ITS target sequencing for fungal genomes.
-  * lower per sample cost
-  * using Illumina platform, capable of pooling thousands, or even tens of thousands of barcoded samples/targets per sequening run
+  * lower per sample cost.
+Using Illumina platform, capable of pooling thousands, or even tens of thousands of barcoded samples/targets per sequening run
-  * taxonomy profiling
+  * taxonomy profiling, highly dependent on the completeness of existing databases
+  * It has been demonstrated that the universal PCR primers traditionally used for PCR amplification of the segments of the 16S rRNA genes are not actually universal and thus fail to fully represent the community's composition.
+(Fuks, etc., Microbiome, 2018 Jan 26; 6(1):17.)

 * __Shotgun-based sequencing.
-It allows for sequencing of DNA materials from all organisms within a community.__
+It allows for sequencing of full DNA materials from all organisms within a community.__
   * taxonomy profiling
   * metagenomic assembly and binning
   * identify potential functions
+  * discovery of unknown microorganisms

 Shotgun-base metagenomics approach has the advantage of producing not only the composition of the community, but also provide information on potential functions from all organisms present in a given complex sample.
 It allows the discovery of previously unknow species even when they could not be classified to known taxa.